|

 defaults are used.GROUP BY

-before using the view.HAVING
+CLEAR CASE before using the view.HAVING

-clause.
+GROUP BY clause.
 Only groups which satisfy the specified

-condition are included in the view.OUTER
+condition are included in the view.OUTEROUTER is not

 specified, a row is not returned.WHERE

-clause can contain subqueries but
+WHERE clause can contain subqueries but

 conditions.
 This means that the view can